misael-diaz/sonic-infinite-scroller-game-dev/README.md

 And also because there are no games that interest me right now, so instead of investing some of my free time on playing games I rather invest that time in building a game.

+## Credits

+This fan made game would not have been possible without the Sonic Team efforts and Sega.
+Therefore, I want to express my gratitude tothe Sonic Team and Sega for creating such amazing games that have left a long lasting impression on so many gamers.
+For me it is a wonderful experience to try to develop a game that aims to resemble (if at least in spirit) the original games that they made for Sega Genesis.

 ## References

 I am using the [Xlib Programming Manual](https://tronche.com/gui/x/xlib/) as the main